crazyhottommy/DNA-seq-analysis/cytogenetic_band.md

 ### This is a review of the basic concept of cytoband in molecular/cell biology.

-See the original [link](http://www.ncbi.nlm.nih.gov/Class/MLACourse/Modules/Genomes/map_cytogenetic_bands.html)
+See the original [link](http://www.ncbi.nlm.nih.gov/Class/MLACourse/Modules/Genomes/map_cytogenetic_bands.html) by **Strachan, T. and Read, A.P.
+1999.
+Human Molecular Genetics, 2nd ed.
+New York: John Wiley & Sons.**

 >Each human chromosome has a short arm ("p" for "petit") and long arm ("q" for "queue"), separated by a centromere.
 The ends of the chromosome are called telomeres.